 So with both of these safety factors becoming more popular, people tend to ask the question: which one is better?
 However, this isn’t really the best question to ask.
 The fact is comparing one to the other is like comparing burgers to fries: you can have one without the other, but they are better when they are together.
 MIPs works to protect riders in situations regarding rotational impacts.
 During head on impacts, MIPs is basically ineffective.
 NTA 8776 improves the overall level of safety in the helmet, but it doesn’t specifically address rotational impacts.

-The best option is to get a helmet that is NTA 8776 certified, and has MIPs.
 In the case that you can only choose one, you should start with the NTA 8776 certification, especially if you are riding an ebike.
 Most importantly, you should understand what goes into making a safe helmet, and what kind of helmet suits your needs best.